KirkBetzina/FDC103122/wk3/day_1/lecture.md

 Apply onclick to each button to:
 - make the box bigger
-- return the box to nromal
+- return the box to normal
 - make the box smaller

 ## FUNCTION